1-ELNORY/Web-Attacks-Detection-Rules-/README.md

 ## 👤 Author

 **Ahmed Elnoury**
-SOC Engineer | Detection Engineering
+Senior Cyber Defense Engineer L3 | Detection Engineering
 All rules authored, tested, and documented as part of an ongoing web-layer detection coverage initiative.

 ---